 2. Atomized ( 1998) is the story of two half-brothers, Michel and Bruno, and their mental struggles against their situations in modern society.
 The sexual liberation and utopian aspirations of the late-sixties counter-culture movements are seen to be largely responsible for today’s depressing impassivity before questions both moral and sexual, a cultural cul-de-sac that can only be transcended through an unlikely collective renunciation of individual freedom in the interest of the species.
-At the heart of each metaphysical mutation is a distinct worldview; an overarching mode of thought concerning how nature is theorized and studied and how society is organized.
-Houellebecq sees materialism as the hallmark of the second metaphysical mutation.
+At the heart of each metaphysical transformation is a distinct worldview; an overarching mode of thought concerning how nature is theorized and studied and how society is organized.
+Houellebecq sees materialism as the hallmark of the second metaphysical transformation.
 Nowhere is the materialist worldview more prevalent than in biology, Michel’s own field.
-Atomized society, one whose members are increasingly incapable of empathy and love for other human beings.
-In this context, people seek out alternative forms of meaning in place of traditional spirituality, and often end up finding it in New Age mysticism.
+In Atomized’s society, its members are increasingly incapable of empathy and love for other human beings.
+In this context, people seek out alternative forms of meaning in place of traditional spirituality, and often end up finding it in New-Age mysticism.

-Expected publication: “Atomized : Materialism, Realism and New Age View of the World”
+Expected publication: “Atomized : Materialism, Realism, and New-Age View of the World”

-The novel Possibility of an Island (2005) will be a basis to explore two essential questions related to realism.
-1. It sets within a cloning cult that resembles the real-world Raëlians and deals with a topic that has a great realistic effect: posthumanism (it seems very close to the ideas developed in 2015, in Yuval Noah Harary’s essay Homo Deus: A Brief History of Tomorrow) The book provoked the interest of historians, but it is not typically viewed as expressive of a Realistic worldview.
+The novel Possibility of an Island (2005) will be a basis for exploring two essential questions related to realism.
+1. It is set within a cloning cult that resembles the real-world Raëlians and deals with a topic that has a great realistic effect: posthumanism (it seems very close to the ideas developed in 2015, in Yuval Noah Harari’s essay Homo Deus: A Brief History of Tomorrow).
+The book provoked the interest of historians, but it is not typically viewed as expressive of a Realistic worldview.
 In this section of my study, however, I will argue that there are good reasons to posit it as such.
 The study will thus offer a first-of-its-kind analysis of this text as a work of literature, placing it within the New Age theory.
 At the heart of this tradition, lies a belief in a holistic form of divinity that imbues all of the universe, including human beings themselves.
 There is thus a strong emphasis on the spiritual authority of the self.

 2. The innovation of this part of the proposed study also lies in offering the view that there is a strong autobiographical dimension to the novel.
 Daniel has a son he doesn't see and in whom he isn't interested, just as Houellebecq for a long time showed no interest in his son.
-Predictably, his favourite philosopher is the pessimist Schopenhauer, who believed that people could not have individual wills but were part of one vast universe-embracing but evil will, which is the source of all endless suffering.
-And, of course, Schopenhauer was a lonely, angry, friendless man, who found his only solace in his poodle - just like Daniel and his creator.
+Predictably, his favorite philosopher is the pessimist Schopenhauer, who believed that people could not have individual wills but were part of one vast universe-embracing but evil will, which is the source of all endless suffering.
+And, of course, Schopenhauer was a lonely, angry, friendless man, who found his only solace in his poodle — just like Daniel and his creator.